ashawkey/note/writings/examples.md

 * ... have been shown to allow for ...
 * .... has gained popularity in ...
 To overcome ..., several works ...
 * Several works investigate how ...
 While many approaches use ..., we focus on ...
-*
+* Compared to the xxx approaches, wherein the ... is often suboptimal, yyy approaches are more straightforward and have achieved promising performance.

 ### Methods

-* In this section, we briefly summarize A, and then describe how we extend it to B.
+* (directly describe methods) In this section, we briefly summarize A, and then describe how we extend it to B.
+* (first describe problems) Given <the input data>, our goal is to ...
 * We emphasize that what is common across this line of work is not <any details of the particular methods> but <the appreciation of natural languages as a training signal>.
 [CLIP]
 * Our goal is ....
 In the following, we discuss the main components of our method.
 First, ...
 (See Sec~\ref{}).
 Next, ...
 Finally, ....